absaga/absaga/README.md

 ### Hello!
 - 🔭 I’m currently looking to be part of a team that makes awesome things
-- 🌱 I’m currently working on mastering Framer Motion
+- 🌱 I’m working on mastering Framer Motion
 - 🐈‍⬛ Ask me about my cat Lynx
 - 📫 Reach out through LinkedIn or email

 ### Reach out!
-I am currently looking for new opportunities to learn and grow as an engineer, so please don't hesitate to reach out to me for any opportunities!
+I am currently looking for new opportunities to learn and grow as an engineer, so please don't hesitate to reach out!

   <a href='https://www.linkedin.com/in/abdielsanchezgaud/' target="_blank"><img alt='LinkedIn' src='https://img.shields.io/badge/LinkedIn-100000?style=for-the-badge&logo=LinkedIn&logoColor=FFFFFF&labelColor=1E66C2&color=323C3B'/></a>